 - Answer some general questions about research

-- Tell you about important past research at the OHSU Parkinson Center of Oregon
+- Tell you about important past research at the OHSU Parkinson Center

 - Outline what you can expect in a clinical research trial